atveit/SwiftStateMachine/README.markdown

     machineDefinition.states["unlocked"]!.entryAction = { t in print("### Clunk!") }

-There are also "_transitionGuard_" closures on states that prevent transitions from occuring:
+There are also "_gate_" closures on specific transitions that prevent transitions from occuring:

-    // TODO: Example forthcoming
+	// See DebitCardDemo.playground for the full example (sample trimmed for length) machineDefinition.states["waiting"]!.transitions["insert_debit_card"]?.gate = {_, context in
+		guard context.card.cardType == "VISA" else {
+			print("Display: Unsupported Card Type.")
+			return false
+		}
+		guard context.card.pinCode.characters.count == 4 else {
+			print("Display: Unable to read card, corrupted pin code?") return false
+		}
+		// Card seems to be valid!
+		return true
+	}

+If you want, you can choose to implement the `TransitionContext` protocol and send these context objects to performTransition / canPerformTransition.
+If you implement this protocol, your Transition `gate`s and your `entryAction`/`exitAction` closures will be able to fork behavior based on this added context.
+Example in [DebitCardDemo.playground](./DebitCardDemo.playground/Contents.swift)

 ## Outputing State Machine Definitions